 Ah, yes, slipped my mind.
 Clearly I need an app to keep reminding me of the fact.11:37

 Anyway we’ve known for a long time that ‘one and done’ learning doesn’t lead to long-term retention of information.
 Learning needs to be kept active, if you’re going to have successful retrieval of what you’ve learned.
-And spaced repetition is a great way of keeping your learning active – like with flash cards.11:38
+And spaced repetition and retrieval practice is a great way of keeping your learning active – like with flash cards.11:38

-I'm interested in this focus on remembering, though.
+I'm interested in this focus on remembering and recalling information, though.
 This is an age of forgetting, since we can access information so easily.
 Why are we now elevating this principle above all others?11:40

 Until now and the advent of AI algorithms, the mechanisms haven't been there to automate spaced repetition.11:41

 But how much of what we need to learn at work has to be stored in long-term memory?11:42

 The age of having to remember everything related to your job is gone.
 The critical thing, I think, is to decipher what information needs to be retained long term and what information we just need to reference.
 Do people need to do something/act differently after this training (in which case, spaced rep is probably appropriate and necessary)?
 Or is this just something they need to refer to as and when they need it (in which case, don’t make them have to read irrelevant information; let them access what they need when they need it, like they do in real life)?11:44